RMeli/gnina-torch/examples/Ragoza2017/README.md

 # GNINA Scoring Function for CASF Dataset

-Application test with the goal of reproducing the results from Ragoza et al. (J. Chem.
+Application test with the goal of reproducing some results from Ragoza et al. (J. Chem.
 Inf.
 Model.
-2017, 57, 942−957), in particular the ROC AUC as a function of the number of epochs with and without data augmentation similarly to Fig. 3.
+2017, 57, 942−957).
+This application tests allow to compute the ROC AUC as a function of the number of epochs with and without data augmentation in order to reproduce Fig. 3.

 ## Data